 Between having just arrived in Chicago after visiting family in México and the tense political debates hovering over the asinine plans to construct a wall to separate two countries, walking around Pilsen on Chicago’s Lower West Side made it all the more apparent that such a wall would never separate much—much less culture—which made the encounter with the mural “The world is changed by your example, not by your opinion” even more poignant.

-Besides —as the Vedic wisdom goes—the total space created within walls is no more nor less than before their existence, as can be proven by removing such walls, which also creates no more nor less space in this world.
+Besides —as the Vedic wisdom goes—the total space created within walls is no more nor less than before their existence, which can easily be proven by removing them, thereby creating no more or less space in this world.
 Thus, walls do not separate space; they exist in space, and therefore separate nothing.

 So you might as well paint them.

 Although Pilsen might be the Chicago urban art scene’s most coveted neighborhood, it is hardly the only place to find street painting throughout the city: